DanJunior78/Repetier-Server-Telegram-Bot/README.md

 V1.0.2:
 Exchange of the core. new functions, better user experience, more stability, easy handling for debug information (and sending it to the support), setup tool for windows.
+Please exchange all files if you have used a former version of this program.
+In future it will auto update the config file without renewing this file (nothing lasts as long as each change, lol)

 # Additional information & support request